-You can obtain a Key Issuance Form from the EEB website: http://ecoevo.bio.uci.edu/admin/forms.html.
+You can obtain a Key Issuance Form from the EEB website:

+http://ecoevo.bio.uci.edu/admin/forms.html.
 Your advisor should be able to help you fill in the appropriate room numbers and provide an approval.
-Please include a brief explanation of why the key(s) are required.
-Next, return the form to the finance analyst assigned to your faculty advisor.
-When you are notified that your key order is ready for pick up, you may collect your key(s) from the campus lock shop.
-Be sure to have your photo ID available when you go to pick up the key(s).
+Next, return the form to the department coordinator, Anu Nanjappa, in SH 321.
+When you are notified that your key order is ready for pick up, you will go to the campus lock shop to collect your key(s).
+Be sure to have your photo ID available when you go to the lock shop.
 Key orders can take up to a week to complete.